 Rec Sports’ new wellness program aims for ‘fit’ employees

+to make sure they have enough breaks, it’s also important to contribute towards their physical health.
 Tarleton State University’s Recreational Sports has been implementing a new program called the Employee Wellness Program to help faculty and staff live a healthier lifestyle.
-The program is made up of occasional short training sessions on equipment that is provided for the faculty and staff members to keep.
+Some companies find that implementing these types of wellness programs, for example, those offered by team building company Odyssey Teams could help to improve employee morale and encourage team building.
+The program is made up of occasional short training sessions on equipment that is provided for the faculty and staff members to keep. as it could help with employee well being and could help boost employee motivation.

 According to Assistant Director for Tarleton Rec Sports Shanna Moody, the Employee Wellness Program has been in the works for a couple of years now.